How Can You Find Out If Your Spouse Filed For Divorce?

 These days, most states have an online database.
 If not, you might need to head to the courthouse and have a clerk search through recent filings.
 That assumes you live in the area where the paperwork was filed.

 Fortunately, California has always been ahead of the curve in this regard.
 When it comes to electronic records, you can find all the important information online.
-This resource has been available for a number of years.
+This resource has been available for several years.

-The first step is to go to the website for the Superior Court in your area.
+The first step is to visit the website of the Superior Court in your area.
 The San Diego Superior Court serves the city and much of the surrounding metropolitan region.

-From this website, you will be able to look through the court records digitally.
-You have the ability to search by location, case type, name, and other values and variables.
+On this website, you can view court records digitally.
+You can search by location, case type, name, and other values and variables.

 It looks like this: